Get Lost Mountaineering

 Route

-(2) Retrace back to the lighthouse.
-It is possible to continue along the shore to the jetty but it isn't easy to regain the track.
-Walk back down the tarmac track passing some interesting features where there are information boards.
-Pass the short section section of missing track before the track finally disappears and you are forced onto the beach.
-Walk along the shore until the track can be followed back to the centre.
+(2) From the lighthouse, back down the tarmac track passing some interesting features, often just off the track, where there are information boards.
+Pass the short section section of missing track before the track finally disappears and you are forced to go right onto the beach.
+Walk along the shore until the outward track/road can be followed back to the centre.
+The hut which was there in 2024 to shelter in if cut off by a high tide was no longer obvious on 4/7/26.
+It may or may not be replaced in the future.

 Notes